When my dad was having a tough time working in China, a few years back, a colleague gifted him a Money Tree plant for good luck.

 Best Time to Propagate Money Tree

-As for Money Trees, light is an important factor for full fledge growth of the leaves and roots.
+As for Money Trees, light is important for the leaves and roots total fledge growth.

 So, you must wait for the right season when the cuttings can get enough sunshine to flourish.